HathorNetwork/hathor-wallet-mobile/README.md

 `npm start`

 Then press `a` to select the `run on Android` option: this will build the app for Android.
 If a physical device is connected, the application will start on it.
 Else, the latest Android Studio's Emulator will be the run target.
+Alternatively, use `npm run android` after having the Metro bundler started.

 If you need to open the Dev Menu on Android Studio Emulator, use `Ctrl + M` or run `adb shell input keyevent 82` in a terminal.